First-Year Seminar

 FYS 182 Fighting the Power: Black Protest and Politics Since 1970 (4 Credits)

 This course examines the various forms of black "politics," broadly conceived, that emerged and developed in the wake of the modern civil rights movement to the present time.
 Major topics of concern include: black nationalism and electoral politics, black feminism, resistance to mass incarceration, the war on drugs, black urban poverty, the rise of the black middle class, reparations, the Obama presidency, Black Lives Matter and other contemporary social movements.
-Restrictions: First years only; students are limited to one first-year seminar.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI {H}

 Fall, Spring, Variable